 The Construction SWPPP will be implemented at all times.
-The applicable erosion control BMPs will be implemented in the following sequence:

-- Mark clearing limits Install stabilized construction entrance Install protection for existing drainage systems and permanent drain inlets Establish staging areas for storage and handling polluted material and BMPs - 6.
-Grade and install stabilization measures for disturbed areas
+The applicable erosion control BMPs will be implemented in the fo ollowing sequence: ' 1.
+Mark clearing limits / 2.
+Install stabilized construction entrance 3.
+Install protection for existing drainage systems and permanent drain inlets V 4.
+Establish staging areas for storage and handling polluted material and BMPs ~ 5.
+Install sediment control BMPs / 6.
+Grade and install stabilization measures for disturbed areas / 7.
+Maintain BMPs until site stabilization, at which time they may be removed Addit tional Comments: